-If the GMEC feature is supported and a previously subscribed AF shall be notified on 5G LAN parameter provisioning events (e.g. when Network Parameters Configuration information was provisioned), the NEF shall initiate an HTTP POST request to the AF targeting the notification URI provided during the creation of the corresponding "Individual 5GLAN Parameters Provision Subscription" resource within the "notifUri" attribute.
+If the "GMEC" feature is supported and a previously subscribed AF shall be notified on 5G LAN parameter provisioning events (e.g. when Network Parameters Configuration information was provisioned), the NEF shall initiate an HTTP POST request to the AF targeting the notification URI provided during the creation of the corresponding "Individual 5GLAN Parameters Provision Subscription" resource within the "notifUri" attribute.

 Upon successful reception and processing of the HTTP POST request message, the AF acknowledge the reception of the notification by responding with an HTTP "204 No Content" status code.